Pablo-source/Pablo-source/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a text classification model to run it using with Targets pipelines package
+- 🔭 I’m currently working on a text classification model to run it using Targets pipelines package
 - 🌱 I’m improving my skills using R, Python and Git
 - 👯 I’m looking for opportunities to work on any NHS team using R and Python